allegheny-college-cmpsc-101-fall-2024/course-materials/README.md

 ## Course Learning Objectives

-1. Correctly use, implement, and describe data structures and algorithms in a Python programming language.
+1. When solving a problem with a Python program, accurately describe data structures and algorithms and their inherent trade-offs.
-2. Analyze, empirically evaluate, and describe algorithmic complexity of computer programs.
+2. Use data structures and algorithms to correctly and efficiently solve a problem through the use of a Python program.
-3. Write Python source code and documentation conforming to industry-standard formats and styles.
+3. Use empirical methods to characterize the performance of a Python program that uses data structures and algorithms.
-4. Develop and trouble-shoot with industry standard development environments, test suites, version control, and workflow tools.
+4. Use industry-standard practices, such as testing and debugging, and professional-grade integrated development environments (IDEs), command-line tools, and version control systems to implement Python programs.
-5. Communicate clearly about programming, Python, and software development issues and problem solve effectively.
+5. Implement Python programs and documentation that conforms to industry-standard formats and styles.

 ### Further Objectives